 Filenames for Images and Photos and Most Popular

-When you take photos with your digital camera, use/create artwork, or images (such as avatars, maps, secret images) you are most likely to have files which end with one of these: .jpg, jpeg, .png, .tif, .bmp, .gif
+When you take photos with your digital camera, use/create artwork, or images (such as avatars, maps, secret images), you are most likely to have files that end with one of these .jpg, jpeg, .png, .tif, .bmp, .gif.

-MailBigFiles has compiled a ranking of the most common file extensions which pass through their site for sending large file attachments.
-Notice the top 10 most popular extensions used - have you used any of these file types?
+MailBigFiles has compiled a ranking of the most common file extensions that pass through their site for sending large file attachments.
+Notice the top ten most popular extensions used - have you used any of these file types?

 Here are some other ones you might want to be aware of, especially in creating multimedia projects.

 .mp3 and .mp4

 .jpg or .jpeg